Tenancy & Independent Living Skills Training (TILS)

 Have you seen the short film of what we do kindly sponsored by Us2U Consulting?
 We want you to use it to help explain to young people as well as partners what we do and why we do it.
 You can watch and share it here and now!

 We work with young people from all backgrounds.
 They may be leaving care, leaving school, leaving prison, leaving supported accommodation, going to college or university or just leaving home for the first time.
 We can take the stress and anxiety out of this transition.
-Guest speakers on our courses include Anglian Water, Community Action Norfolk (Affordable Warmth), Norwich Credit Union, a ‘peer tenant expert’ and a housing officer from the local council.
+Guest speakers on our courses include Anglian Water, Norwich Credit Union, a ‘peer tenant expert’ and a housing officer from the local housing authority.

 Look what we’ve got coming up for 2017: